joshruby/Udemy-2020-Web-Dev-Bootcamp/Course Notes/Course Notes.md

 ```

 Input elements can be given a `name` attribute in addition to an `id`.
 The `name` will be associated with the value of the input field (as a "name/value" pair) when the form is submitted.
 I.e., the `name` is a variable whose value is set by the input data.

+### Divs

+`Div` elements are used to create divisions within HTML files (i.e. groups of other elements) so that they can later be styled together using CSS.
+No styling is applied to divs by default.

 ## CSS